 Applications & Fees

 The Planning Board performs long range, comprehensive plans, reviews development proposals from the planning stage to the road construction, and drafts local land use regulations.
+Applicants should refer to the Planning Board's Fee Schedule (PDF).

 The Planning Board has developed an Abutter’s Guide to the Development Review Process (PDF) to explain what the abutter to a proposed development can expect.